 Forming Therapeutic AlliancesAlyssa

 Way back in 2000 it was my job to begin to develop internship relationships with local colleges and universities.
-Dr. Tammy Malloy has fully developed that program here at Behavioral Health of the Palm Beaches.
+Dr. Tammy Malloy has fully developed that program here at our South Florida behavioral healthcare center.
 It continues to be among the best examples of how treatment centers and universities can work together and how students can grow into professionals.

 The obvious way to begin relationships with schools offering Masters Degrees in Marriage and Family Therapy, Mental Health Counseling, Social Work, and other quality graduate degrees in the helping professions is to contact the people coordinating internships at each college or university.
 I was surprised that a few of the people whom I contacted told me that they did not place interns in organizations treating addictions.
 The reason given was the perception that therapists working in facilities like Behavioral Health of the Palm Beaches (BHOPB) lacked a full range of counseling skills.

-Fortunately, that perception has changed signifcantly since 2000.
-Today, BHOPB therapists are recognized as being very well trained and capable of employing a wide range of counseling skills using evidence based treatment.
+Fortunately, that perception has changed significantly since 2000.
+Today, BHOPB therapists are recognized as being very well trained and capable of employing a wide range of counseling skills using evidence-based treatment.
 This is evidenced by the number of quality colleges and universities who have been placing interns at BHOPB over the years.
 A number of administrators, managers and therapists currently working at BHOPB began their journey as interns.

 Often in the beginning of the treatment process there maybe some disconnect between the goals of a patient and those of a therapist.

 Way, way back, when I was fairly smug about the professional work that I was doing a wise physician said to me, “If you ever think that you can’t get better, you’re in trouble.”
 As good as we are we can always get better.